system76/docs/content/live-disk.md

 ![Etcher Startup](/images/live-disk-new/etcher01-start.png)

-Choose `Flash from file` and then navigate to where you downloaded the Pop!_OS ISO file (typicall your "Downloads" folder).
+Choose `Flash from file` and then navigate to where you downloaded the Pop!_OS ISO file (typically your "Downloads" folder).
 Click on the file then and hit the `Open` button.
 On Windows, it should look something like this:

 ![Select Pop!_OS iso](/images/live-disk-new/etcher02-filepicker.png)